jchambers/pushy/README.md

 If you plan to use Pushy inside an application container (like Tomcat), you may have to take some additional steps and should be aware of some limitations detailed on the ["Using Pushy in an application container" wiki page](https://github.com/relayrides/pushy/wiki/Using-Pushy-in-an-application-container).

+## Using a mock server

+Pushy includes a mock APNs server that callers may use in integration tests and benchmarks.
+It is not necessary to use a mock server (or any related classes) in normal operation.

+To build a mock server, callers should use a `MockApnsServerBuilder`.
+All servers require a `PushNotificationHandler` (built by a `PushNotificationHandlerFactory` provided to the builder) that decides whether the mock server will accept or reject each incoming push notification.
+Pushy includes an `AcceptAllPushNotificationHandlerFactory` that is helpful for benchmarking and a `ValidatingPushNotificationHandlerFactory` that may be helpful for integration testing.

 ## License and status

 Pushy is available under the [MIT License](https://github.com/relayrides/pushy/blob/master/LICENSE.md).